Harry Greenway: Career in politics

-He contested Stepney at the Parliamentary election in 1970 and Stepney and Poplar in the two elections of February and October 1974.
+Greenway contested Stepney at the Parliamentary election in 1970 and Stepney and Poplar in the two elections of February and October 1974.
 He was elected MP for Ealing North at the 1979 general election.
 He defeated the Labour candidate for Ealing North, Hilary Benn in both the subsequent 1983 and 1987 general elections.
 Greenway finally lost the seat to Labour's Stephen Pound at the 1997 general election.
 Greenway was appointed an Honorary Freeman of the London Borough of Ealing on 19 February 2008.

 In 1992, Greenway, as a member of the Commons, was prosecuted for the common law offence of bribery of a person holding a public office.
 The case collapsed because of insufficient evidence of a related trial involving the Plasser railway machinery company.

-He was President of the Association of British Riding Schools (ABRS) for many years, until 2002.
+Greenway was President of the Association of British Riding Schools (ABRS) for many years, until 2002.
 Greenway was interviewed in Michael Moore's TV Nation series (S1E9) about his views on caning in schools.

-He is a former member of the council of the Open University, and in 2001 received an Honorary Doctorate from the university.
+Greenway was a member of the council of the Open University, and in 2001 received an Honorary Doctorate from the university.